 Whole eggs have approximately 11.4 mg of magnesium per 100g.
 A whole egg provides 5.7 mg of magnesium.
 This dose is 1.4% of the Daily Value (DV).
 In fact, two eggs provide 2.8% of the DV, whereas 3 eggs provide 4.1% of the DV.[1]

 The white of an egg has more magnesium than the yolk.
-In fact, approximately 80% of magnesium of egg is found in its white.
+In fact, approximately 80% of the magnesium of an egg is found in its white.
 Only 20% of the magnesium of an egg is found in the yolk.

 Does cooking methods affect the magnesium content of eggs?